akulmotageri-coder/TheVG/Readme.md

 > **Don't make the AI guess the diagnosis.**
 >
 > **Measure the behavior.
 Detect the change.
 Visualize the pattern.
-Let AI explain it.**
+Let local AI explain it.**

 VGA aims to make cognitive monitoring more continuous, understandable, privacy-conscious, and accessible while keeping the distinction between **technology-assisted monitoring** and **medical diagnosis** clear.